 - At the direction of Gov. Inslee, the SEEP Office and Governing Council are pursuing opportunities to reduce the amount of single-use plastics purchased and used in state government operations.

-Visit the Energy Efficiency and Solar Grants webpage and sign up for Updates to be added to the new EE&S email list.
+Visit the Energy Retrofits for Public Buildings webpage and sign up for Updates to be added to the new EE&S email list.

 Coming Soon: State Project Improvement Grants